19:33

 Taste,

-And touch anything,
+Hear and touch anything,

 It is always stored in your eighth consciousness.

-And this is why it is so important that we guard our mind and we don't let everything into our mind,
+And this is why it is so important that we guard our mind and we don't let everything into our mind.

 Because whatever we take in through those five senses are stored there.